 Cutting-edge research informs all our teaching activities, and our friendly, approachable, and accessible staff are experts in their respective fields.
-Small-group teaching and tutorials for five students are an important part of our programmes.
+Small-group teaching and tutorials of five or six students are an important part of our programmes.
 There is a very wide range of tutorials to choose from and they help develop your essay writing, problem solving and communication skills.
-Tutorials are one of the opportunities we offer to have informal scientific discussions with a member of staff about topical issues.
+Tutorials are an excellent way to engage in informal scientific discussions with a member of staff about topical issues.

 You will attend lectures where we will deliver stimulating and thought-provoking perspectives on the major global challenges in biosciences of the 21st century.